Shqtes/Shqtes/README.md

 I'm Mikhail, a developer based in Moscow, Russia.

-I'm a student of Moscow State Technical University.
+I'm a student of Moscow State Technical University of Bauman.

 If an idea pops into my head, chances are I'll program it.